Find a lawyer

 Vladimir is one of several Russian lawyers having experience of acting for clients in special safeguard and anti-dumping investigations in both Russia and the Customs Union.

 Bryan Cave Leighton Paisner (Russia) LLP is a member of the Subcommittee for Strategic Innovations in the Auto Industry established as part of the Russian CCI Committee for Entrepreneurship in the Auto Industry.

-Vladimir was named Trade Law Lawyer of the Year (Best Lawyers 2018 Edition) and Customs Law Lawyer of the Year (Best Lawyers 2014-2015 Edition).
+Vladimir was named Trade Law Lawyer of the Year (Best Lawyers 2018 Edition) and Customs Law Lawyer of the Year (Best Lawyers 2014-2015 and 2019 Edition).
 For several years running, The Legal 500 EMEA also highly recommends Vladimir Tchikine, while Chambers Europe 2017 notes: "Vladimir Tchikine is a notable customs expert, described as "one of the most prominent" lawyers in customs-related matters.
 He advises clients on regulatory as well as contentious issues."